amogh-dongre/dotfiles/README.md

 # dotfiles
-stores all of my configs
+stores all of my projects